zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ## Known Issues ##

-The current version of the Vray Domemaster3D shaders (as of 2014-12-24) is a development build.
+The current version of the Vray Domemaster3D shaders (as of 2015-02-28) is a development build.

 The Vray Standalone version generally works without too many issues.

 More work needs to be done to apply a black overlay to the circular outside area of the domemaster frame.
 Right now the DomemasterStereo shader will fill the outside circular area in the frame with a solid color based upon the current data at the 0/0/0 X/Y/Z ray angle.
 Also the shader doesn't apply a circular alpha channel overlay yet.

 The Maya integration is still a work in progress.
-The Domemaster3D shaders aren't yet active in the Maya render view.
-Also, the custom Vray Extra Attributes haven't been linked into the Vray for Maya .vrscene exporter.
+The Domemaster3D shaders are now active in the Maya render view and the custom Vray Extra Attributes are linked into the Vray for Maya .vrscene exporter when the lens shaders are added as Vray Extra Attributes on the camera shape node.

-The initial 3DS Max source code has been added in this v0.3 release but the GUI elements need to be completed.
+The initial 3DS Max source code has been added in this v0.4 release but the GUI elements need to be completed.

 ## Vray Standalone ##